Direct experimental test of commutation relation via weak value: Experiment

 \section *{Summary and Discussion}

-The results above confirm, that we have experimentally verified the canonical commutation relation by weak measurement of the path-qubit observable in a neutron interferometer.
+The results above confirm the canonical commutation relation by weak measurement of the path-qubit observable in a neutron interferometer.
 Accordingly, from the quantum foundational perspective, our experiment thus provides a genuine direct test of one of the fundamental tenets of quantum theory.
-Our test is as fundamental as the direct measurement of a quantum wave function by Lundeen \emph{et al.} \cite{lundeen11}.
-Heisenberg's uncertainty relation is a direct consequence of the canonical commutation relation and several formulations of it have been tested experimentally \cite{Shull,Yuen,Breitenbach,erhart12,steinberg12}.
-However, a genuine test of the canonical commutation relation has hitherto not been performed.
+This test is as fundamental as the direct measurement of a quantum wave function by Lundeen \emph{et al.} \cite{lundeen11}.
+Heisenberg's uncertainty relation may be regarded as a direct consequence of the canonical commutation relation and several formulations of it have been tested experimentally \cite{Shull,Yuen,Breitenbach,erhart12,steinberg12}.